gradle/actions/docs/setup-gradle.md

       with:
         develocity-injection-enabled: true
         develocity-url: https://develocity.your-server.com
-        develocity-plugin-version: 3.17.4
+        develocity-plugin-version: 3.17.5

-    - name: Run a Gradle build with Develocity injection enabled from input actions
+    - name: Run a Gradle build with Develocity injection enabled
       run: ./gradlew build
 ```

+This configuration will automatically apply `v3.17.5` of the [Develocity Gradle plugin](https://docs.gradle.com/develocity/gradle-plugin/), and publish build scans to https://develocity.your-server.com.

 This example assumes that the `develocity.your-server.com` server allows anonymous publishing of build scans.
 In the likely scenario that your Develocity server requires authentication, you will also need to pass a valid [Develocity access key](https://docs.gradle.com/develocity/gradle-plugin/#via_environment_variable) taken from a secret: